mrksbrg/RacketGhost/README.md

 1.8.2 - Released on Google Play Sep 24, 2018
 - Meets Google Play's new requirements for target API 26
 - Updated and tested for Pie (API 28)

+1.8.3 - Released on Google Play May 1, 2019
+- Increased font size (user request)

+1.8.4 - Submitted to Google Play Aug 18, 2023
+- Meets Google Play's new requirements for target API 33
+- Migrated to AndroidX
+- Updated Gradle